Iceland Has Got a sparkling Ice Diamond Beach on Breiðamerkursandur

 The icebergs floating under the bridge on their way to the sea

 The icebergs then float down the river and into the Atlantic ocean, where some of them get washed ashore and sparkle on the black beach like diamonds, after having been polished by the waves.

-When my travel-blog got posted on the Guide to Iceland Facebook website a woman commented on my post and told me that she had got engaged on the diamond beach, so she actually got a real diamond ring on this beautiful beach!
-Very romantic :)
+When my travel-blog got posted on the Guide to Iceland Facebook website a woman commented on my post and told me that she had got engaged on this beach, so she actually got a real diamond ring on this beautiful beach :)

 My photo below is taken in heavy rain in September, but it for sure doesn't spoil the experience.
 And I could see that the other visitors on the beach were equally thrilled by this experience.